 c can be substituted by l and r.

 It is also possible to use different alignments for different cells.
-Just make sure that are as many c’s, l’s and r’s as there are column entries, otherwise Latex will complain.
+Just make sure that are as many c’s, l’s and r’s as there are column entries, otherwise LaTeX will complain.
 For leaving a cell empty, just use “& &”.
 The number of &’s has to be equal to the number of c’s/r’s/l’s -1.

 There are a certain number of other options available, which I will not discuss here, as they are quite specific.
 You can find the complete command reference for tabular here.

-In order to horizontally separate the cells, just use \hline, which inserts a line as wide as the table.
+, which inserts a line as wide as the table.
 The size of the table is determined automatically, depending on the number of cells as well as the content.

 Example 3: